Presently, there is a television commercial from a shoe insert company featuring a wife who is happy that her husband found relief from their product.

-Shoe stores are helpful for healthy athletes who wish to improve performance.
-They may also stock shoes and inserts that increase a person’s comfort, and help customers to choose popular brands.
-But when there is pain or pathology, a salesperson at a shoe store may not be enough to assess and treat a medical or surgical condition.
-A podiatrist, who is a physician and surgeon of the foot and ankle, may need to be consulted.
+Shoe and insert stores, however, often produce or sell expensive products claiming to correct for a condition when they do not.
+Also, when there is pain or pathology, a salesperson at a shoe store may not be enough to assess and treat a medical or surgical condition.
+A podiatrist, who is a physician and surgeon of the foot and ankle, may need to be consulted first.

 Podiatrists have expertise into foot and ankle problems and what kinds of shoes and inserts will help them, and what will not.
 This knowledge can be helpful, and the patient can then seek the right type of solutions from shoe stores.
 Podiatrists can assess the condition to confirm whether an insert is good for the condition, or recommend an alternative.
 Perhaps other types of treatments besides shoes and inserts may be needed.